CentroEPiaggio/flexiforce-glove/README.md

 Check the result with `rostopic echo /flexiforce/joint_states`, or any other topic.

 ToDO: calibration method to obtain gain and offset for each sensor automatically.
+ToDO: check that the number of sensor in yaml file matches the size of the raw data.